February 28, 2022

 lemon meringue bars

 Before you get to the recipe, I need to warn you: you will require *ten* eggs for this.
 I can’t emphasize to you enough how hard I took that.
-The broke college girl inside of me is still cringing.
-You’ll need to buy an extra carton of eggs just for this recipe and a whole bag of lemons… BUT, I promise if you follow the steps closely you’ll have the most perfect lemon bars ever and it will be worth it
+The broke college girl inside of me is still cringing…. but if you follow the steps closely you’ll have the most perfect lemon bars ever.

-Why are these the best lemon bars, sam?
+Why these are the best lemon meringue bars

-The curd: this is LEMONY and sharp.
-Which is why it’s the best, to me at least.
-I’m not shy about my love of a really puckery lemon taste.
+2. The Filling: this is LEMONY and sharp.
 This isn’t the first time you’ve seen this lemon curd, it was on a cheesecake here, in a baklava pie here, in a ganache here and most recently stuffed into these cookies.
 It’s so LUSH and smooth.
 I used to think I’d never make a better lemon curd than Ina’s one but then I made the filling from this pie and have been tweaking it over the past year.
-Doing away with just using yolks helped mute the egginess, and allow the lemon to shine, and I’ve changed the method a lot – you’ll see it below.
-Now, I’ve finally nailed down *my* perfect curd.
-It’s buttery, smooth and very sharp.
+Doing away with just using yolks helped mute the egginess, and allow the lemon to shine.

-The meringue: you know this girl loves her a fluffy, silky meringue and will find literally any excuse to make one.
+3. The Topping: I love a meringue and will find literally any excuse to make one.
 I have a few methods that ensure my meringues turn out and for this one I doubled down on the vanilla.
-Often, just a bean or just the extract doesn’t give me as much sweet vanilla flavor as I like so here we’ll use both.
+Often, just a bean or just the extract doesn’t give me as much sweet vanilla flavor as I like, so here we’ll use both.
+The swiss method ensures all the sugar will dissolve and ensure we have a super silky texture.

 Eggs: Large eggs.
 Straight from the fridge is fine.
 For the meringue, if you can remember – separate the eggs when cold and then leave them at room temperature until you begin making it.

 Lemons: Size matters a lot here, mine were medium sized I’d say but if yours were small you’ll probably need 10-12.
-And if they are large, 5 might be enough.
-The stage at which the lemon is will yield fresher juice.
-If they are hard and a bit green the zest won’t be as sweet and they’ll be harder to juice.
-If they have gone a bit soft and brownish they are still good to use – but smell them to be sure.
+And if they are large, 5 whole lemons might be enough to squeeze out enough fresh lemon juice.

-Butter: For both the shortbread and the curd.
+Butter: unsalted butter.
 Fat percentage doesn’t matter a huge amount here so use whatever you have on hand.
 It can be cold or at room temperature for both the crust and the curd.
 In both cases mixing will just take longer if it’s cold.

 Flour: For the crust, any all purpose flour is good.
 If you want this to be gluten-free use a 1 to 1 substitute flour and that should work well.

-Salt: Don’t skip this and use fine sea salt.
-Table salt is much saltier so it’s a poor substitute here.
+Salt: fine sea salt.
+Table salt is much saltier so it’s a poor substitute.
 Salt enhances the flavor of the curd and dims the sweetness of the meringue.
-I add it with the eggs because it helps break down the white when it’s whisked.
+I add it with the eggs because it helps break down the whites when whisked.

 Vanilla: Use a good quality vanilla for the meringue because it’s the dominate taste.
 If you don’t have or don’t want to purchase vanilla beans, use more extract, about 2 tsps in the meringue.